zpax/myzpax-messaging/docs/request-message/redirect_to_signup.md

 ## Use Cases

-- When there is a sign-up prompt or an action that requires the user registration.
+- When there is a sign-up prompt or an action that requires user registration.

 ## Related